dodgymike/gr-autotune/README.md

 # gr-autotune
-A GnurRadio block for finding strong signals in an FFT stream
+A GnuRadio block for finding strong signals in an FFT stream